TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const doubleThenSquareThenHalf = double +> square +> half
 ```

-It would accept a promise (asynchronous function) as any of its operands, upon which the expression will evaluate to a promise:
+It would accept a promise (asynchronous function) as any of its operands, upon which the expression would also evaluate to a promise:

 ```javascript
 const doubleThenSquareThenHalf = await double +> squareAsync +> half